Skip to main content

 However, lenders, credit analysts, and other banking staff frequently seek tips for writing better credit memos.

 One reason they do is that writing an effective credit memo is important.
-The loan committee uses the credit memo in deciding whether to approve the loan, so the lender wants to put forth an accurate and complete picture of the borrower -- not only for the borrower’s sake, but also for the financial institution’s risk management.
-At the same time, this document can become extremely complex and large because it has a lot of data coming from various sources.
+The loan committee uses the credit memo in deciding whether to approve the loan.
+A credit memo may also be used for modifications, renewals, or annual loan reviews later on.
+The lender needs to put forth an accurate and complete picture of the borrower—not only for the borrower’s sake, but also for the financial institution’s risk management.

-Lenders and credit analysts take borrower information, financial ratios, any global cash flow analysis, the assigned risk rating, proposed loan pricing, and terms of the proposed loan, and must organize all of this into a cohesive credit memo.
+Lenders and credit analysts must organize into one cohesive credit memo the following: borrower information, financial ratios, any global cash flow analysis, the assigned risk rating, proposed loan pricing, and terms of the proposed loan.

 Effective credit memos are clear